BHP, Rio Tinto face political heat in Australia over strategies

 Xenophon, who is on the powerful Economics Committee, said he will put the inquiry to a vote in the senate on Thursday.

-Australia’s treasurer Joe Hockey says the slump has caused a A$20 billion loss in government revenue in the past year and his fiscal 2016 budget released this week hinges on iron ore fetching at least $48 a metric ton (1.1023 tons) over the next year.
+Australia’s treasurer Joe Hockey says the slump has caused a A$20 billion ($16 billion) loss in government revenue in the past year and his fiscal 2016 budget released this week hinges on iron ore fetching at least $48 a tonne over the next year.

 The push for an investigation follows a drive this week by Fortescue Metals founder Andrew “Twiggy” Forrest to get Australians to lobby politicians to force BHP and Rio to stop increasing production, warning every $1 price fall costs the country A$800 million in foreign income.